CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Evaluation

 \subsubsection{Methodology}

 We evaluate the effectiveness of \detector{} and baselines on \dataset{} from the perspective of the preceding metrics, AUC, F1 (including Precision and Recall), and MCC.
-For \detector{}, we use the configuration where the maximum context width equals 5 and the window size of StarCoder equals 2,048.
-In Section~\ref{sec: rq2}, we show that this configuration achieves better than other configurations of context width and window size.
+To fairly compare with baselines, we choose CodeBERT as our classification model (the same as VulFixMiner).
+We further conduct ablation studies on \detector{}'s three main components of context generation, multi-granularity slicing, adaptive context-expanding, and input generation of our model.